We all have our excuses. They feel unique to each one of us, but in reality, we all deal with the same core excuses.

 Fear is not there to be gotten rid of, but to be acknowledged.
 I’m not fearless.
 I deal with fear every day.
 I doubt myself just like you.
 But I keep moving forward.
 How?
 I’ve trained myself to focus on taking the next step, instead of getting stuck in what if movies inside my head.

 Fear will be there when you start.

 Fear will be there when you’re successful.
 The key to overcoming fear is to let it be there, while putting one foot in front of the other.

 When I started my journey, I failed horribly.
 I spent $8,000 on coaching and even then I failed.
 Even with all these mistakes, I kept going, because I knew this was what I wanted to do.

 Don’t get too caught up in results in the beginning.
 Focus on becoming better at what you do.
-Put in a lot of work.
-If you’re a writer, write a lot.
+Put in the work.
+If you’re a writer, write.
 Write blog posts, write stories, write guest posts, and read as much as you can.